jieggii/jieggii/README.md

 - Crypto
 - Cryptography

-I'm also actively seeking job opportunities and paid projects.
+I'm also actively seeking job/internship opportunities and paid projects.
 If you think I can contribute to your project or team, don't hesitate to reach out! (>w<)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jieggii&layout=compact)